Garden waste

 - Corkhill Bros green waste recycling centre at Mugga Lane Resource Management Centre (free).
 Fees apply for oversized residential and commercial garden organic waste including branches or trees larger than 20 cm in diameter and/or 2 m in length.

 - Canberra Sand and Gravel on Parkwood Road in Belconnen.
 Free drop off.
+Branches must be no larger than 10 cm in diameter and 2 m in length.

 - Canberra Sand and Gravel on Vicars Street in Mitchell.
 Fees apply.